-was born in the Midwest and attended the University of Michigan before serving as an officer in the U.S. Navy.
-He then began his cooking career at the acclaimed Oliveto restaurant in Oakland, CA. During his time there, he rose from line cook to chef de cuisine and gained a deep-rooted appreciation for simple and honest cooking.
+Paul Berglund grew up in Saint Louis and attended the University of Michigan before serving as an officer in the U.S. Navy.
+He then began his culinary career at the acclaimed Oliveto restaurant in Oakland, CA. During his time there, he rose from line cook to chef de cuisine and gained a deep-rooted appreciation for simple and honest cooking.
 Paul and his wife relocated to Minneapolis in 2010 so that she could begin her graduate studies at the University of Minnesota.
-After a year spent learning the fundamentals of baking, Paul joined as The Bachelor Farmer.
+After a year spent learning the fundamentals of baking, Paul joined our team to open The Bachelor Farmer.
 He has led our kitchen ever since and in 2016, he was recognized by the James Beard Foundation as Best Chef: Midwest.
 Paul serves on the board of the The Sustainable Farming Association of Minnesota.

 Eric Dayton and Andrew Dayton were born and raised in Minneapolis, MN.
 Andrew studied history at Yale University and then received his law degree from the University of Michigan Law School.
 He has worked for the Clinton Global Initiative and the Hennepin County Attorney’s office.
 Eric graduated from Williams College with a degree in English and from Stanford Business School with an MBA.
 He was a member of Will Steger’s Arctic Transect 2004 dogsled expedition and also worked for Target Corporation.
 None of those experiences prepared them to open a restaurant, but fortunately they surrounded themselves with incredibly talented people (see above).
 Eric is older and Andrew is funnier.